-For a case applying the above rule to respondent employers, see M&M Affordable Plumbing, Inc., 365 NLRB No. 49 (2017) (Board granted the General Counsel's motion for partial summary judgment with respect to the gross backpay and excess tax figures in the compliance specification as the respondent's answer failed to explain the basis for the respondent's disagreement with those figures or set forth any proposed alternative figures, but remanded for hearing on the issues of interim earnings and expenses as such information was not within the respondent's knowledge and its general denials to those allegations were therefore sufficient).
+For a case applying the above rule to a respondent employer, see M&M Affordable Plumbing, Inc., 365 NLRB No. 49 (2017).
+In that case, the Board granted the General Counsel's motion for partial summary judgment with respect to the gross backpay and excess tax figures in the compliance specification as the respondent's answer failed to explain the basis for the respondent's disagreement with those figures or set forth any proposed alternative figures.
+However, the Board remanded for hearing on the issues of interim earnings and expenses as such information was not within the respondent's knowledge and its general denials to those allegations were therefore sufficient.